Selection functions

 Using VMD

 VMD is a very popular and powerful package for visualization of simulations.
 It contains a very versatile library to read topologies and trajectory files, and a powerful selection syntax.
-We provide here a wrapper to VMD which allows using its capabilities.
+We provide here a wrapper to VMD which enables using its capabilities.

 For example, the solute can be defined with: